pyx-industries/julee/docs/architecture/solutions/modules.rst

 Summary
 -------

-**Modules can be embedded or dispatched, with different supply chain implications.**

-**Embedded modules:**

-- Run in your process
-- You are the supply chain actor
-- Full control, full responsibility

-**Dispatched modules:**

-- Run on external services
-- External party is a supply chain actor
-- Shared responsibility, recorded handoffs

-**Key principle:** The choice between embedded and dispatched affects who appears in your supply chain audit trail and who bears compliance responsibility.
+Modules are embedded (run in your process, you're the actor) or dispatched (run externally, they're a supply chain actor).
+This affects audit trails and compliance responsibility.
+See :doc:`batteries-included` for Julee's included modules, :doc:`3rd-party` for external integrations.

-For batteries-included modules, see :doc:`batteries-included`.

-For third-party integration, see :doc:`3rd-party`.

-For supply chain provenance in pipelines, see :doc:`pipelines`.